AngelPerales10/Soundspot/readme.md

-1. Choose how you want to host your server (locally, virtual machine, or cloud)
-2. Select and install OS / distro that you would like to use to host your server (personally used Ubunutu Server)
+1. Select and install OS / distro that you would like to use to host your server (personally used Ubunutu Server)
-3. Be sure to make a sudo user for yourself as well as update and upgrade your freshly installed server: (_commands may vary depending on your distro due to having different package managers_)
+2. Be sure to make a sudo user for yourself as well as update and upgrade your freshly installed server: (_commands may vary depending on your distro due to having different package managers_)
 ```
 apt update && apt upgrade -y
 ```